How to Monitor Aerospike with OpenTelemetry

 What signals matter?

-Aerospike is a distributed, fast noSQL database technology.
-It uses flash storage for predictable performance, and is useful for its ability to add new nodes without downtime.
-Aerospike operates in-memory, so memory-related metrics are important to monitor.
+Aerospike is a distributed, fast, noSQL database technology.
+It uses flash storage for predictable performance and is helpful for its ability to add new nodes without downtime.
+Aerospike operates in memory, so it is essential to monitor memory-related metrics.

-- This metric monitors the percentage of memory that is free to the Aerospike node.
-If the value gets too low, that indicates that the server us reaching its memory limit.
+• This metric monitors the percentage of memory accessible to the Aerospike node.
+If the value gets too low, the server reaches its memory limit.
 If nodes frequently use high amounts of memory, operations should consider adding new nodes or increasing memory allocation per node.

-- This metric monitors the percentage of memory allocated to the specific namespace that is still available.
-If a namespace runs out of memory, or reaches its high watermark, writes to the namespace will fail.
+• This metric monitors the percentage of memory allocated to the specific namespace that is still available.
+If a namespace runs out of memory or reaches its high watermark, writing to the namespace will fail.

-All of the above metrics and more are shipped when you install the Aerospike receiver.
+All metrics above and more are shipped when you install the Aerospike receiver.

 Installing the Receiver

-If you don’t already have an OpenTelemetry collector built with the latest Aerospike receiver installed, we suggest using the observIQ OpenTelemetry Collector distro that includes the aerospike receiver (and many others).
+Suppose you don’t already have an OpenTelemetry collector built with the latest Aerospike receiver installed.
+In that case, we suggest using the observIQ OpenTelemetry Collector distro, which includes the aerospike receiver (and many others).
 Installation is simple with our one-line installer.
 Come back to this blog after running the install command on your source.

 Configuring the Receiver

 Navigate to your OpenTelemetry configuration file.
 The Aerospike receiver is Linux-only.
-If you’re using the observIQ Collector, you’ll find it in one of the following location:
+If you’re using the observIQ Collector, you’ll find it in one of the following locations:

 Edit the configuration file to include the Aerospike receiver as shown below: